silvae86/silvae86/README.md

 ### João Rocha da Silva

 I am an experienced software developer, with an MSc. and Ph.D. in Informatics Engineering.
-I worked at startups and multi-national companies, with many different technologies and on many areas of business.
+I delivered products at every level, from startups to multi-national companies, using many different technologies and on distinct areas of business.

-For more information, check out [The Caffeinated Engineer](https://silvae86.github.io/).
+For more information, check out [The Caffeinated Engineer](https://silvae86.github.io/), or drop me a message at joaorosilva at gmail dot com.

-Cheers!
+All the best! 😄

 <!--
 **silvae86/silvae86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.